oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > using the same abstract information model, would be very
 > beneficial.

-The notion of "express[ing] exactly the same infomration in ways that are algorithmically translatable" is a fundamental purpose of information modeling.
+The notion of "express[ing] exactly the same information in ways that are algorithmically translatable" is a fundamental purpose of information modeling.